arthurysong/what-package/README.md

 * Deploy backend with a load balancer pointing to a target group, attach an SSL to load balancer

 ## Ideation
 Recently, a Youtuber that I follow, Ben Awad, put out an open-source voice streaming application called DogeHouse.
-I wanted to contribute to the project because I enjoy working with real-time applications and let's be honest, I wanted to have 'open-source contributions' in my resume.
-But more seriously, I also wanted to learn and see how other more experienced devs create applications.
+I wanted to contribute to the project because I enjoy working with real-time applications and let's be honest, I wanted to have 'open-source contributions' in my resume. :sweat_smile: :sweat_smile: :sweat_smile: But more seriously, I also wanted to learn and see how other more experienced devs create applications.

 After digging through the code, I quickly realized much of the front end was written in Typescript, and the styling was in TailwindCSS.
 I was very intrigued and overwhelmed by the absence of CSS files and the <span style="color: blue">blue .ts</span> files instead of the <span style="color: yellow">yellow .js</span> files.
 I was eager to learn what the heck Typescript was and why Ben constantly raves about it;